Luis Chávez (footballer): International career

 In October 2022, Chávez was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.
 On 30 November, Chávez scored a goal from a free kick against Saudi Arabia as Mexico overpowered Saudi Arabia 2–1 to send Saudi Arabia out of the tournament, attaining him the player of the match award.
 Despite his team's failure to progress from the group stage as well, his goal was a 30-yard free kick goal hailed as a "stunner" and "amazing goal" by the media, as it was nominated as best goal of the tournament.

-In late June 2025, Chávez sustained a serious injury during training while on international duty for the Gold Cup.
-He will be out of action for the rest of the year.
+Chávez was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.
+He appeared as a second-half substitute in the tournament opener against South Africa and then remained on the bench in all subsequent Mexico's games as they were eliminated by England in the Round of 16.